goauthentik/authentik/docs/installation/kubernetes.md

 # Kubernetes

-For a mid to high-load Installation, Kubernetes is recommended. passbook is installed using a helm-chart.
+For a mid to high-load installation, Kubernetes is recommended. passbook is installed using a helm-chart.

 ```
 # Default values for passbook.